MERN-ing-the-midnight-oil/MeepleUp/FIX_EXPIRED_API_KEY_IN_EMAILS.md

 2. **Navigate to API Credentials**
    - Go to **APIs & Services** → **Credentials**
-   - Find your API key (search for `AIzaSyAqbf2-S5W-O6zvdnb9zVPiobJXFHazLKU` or look for "Browser key")
+   - Find your API key (look for "Browser key" or search for API keys in the credentials list)
    - Check its status:
      - If it shows "Expired" or "Restricted", you need to fix it
      - If it's deleted, you need to create a new one